 6.1 Principles

-Editor’s note: Principles and functionality needed to support and utilize the Network Digital Twin for zero-touch network and service management will be introduced in this section

 NDT should be use case specific

 Different use cases will use NDT differently, for example, in the radio network energy saving use case described in section 5.1, NDT can serve network optimization service, and in the signalling storm simulation use case described in section 5.3, NDT can be used for information prediction.
 Therefore, the NDT, including the input and output as well as the data on which the NDT depends, etc. should be use case-specific.
 NDT may use data from various sources and are needed to be at right level of granularity, abstraction level, meets the quality, quantity criteria and other data characteristics (like peak hour KPI) requirements of the use case.